acd02/utils/README.md

 #### isEmpty

-Check whether the value is empty.
+Check if the value is empty.

 empty means `""`, `[]` or `{}`.